ReproNim/module-FAIR-data/_episodes/04-Data-Publishing.md

 exercises: 1
 questions:
 - "Q1:  Am I ready to publish my data?"
+- "Q2:  What resources are available for your research data needs?"
 objectives:
 - "To learn what constitutes good stewardship of research data"
 - "To learn about resources that can be used to assist in the process of data stewardship and publication"